Taxes

 The Internal Revenue Service's Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs offer free basic tax return preparation to qualified individuals.
 While the IRS manages the VITA and TCE programs, the VITA/TCE sites are operated by IRS partners and staffed by volunteers who want to make a difference in their communities.
 The IRS-certified volunteers who provide tax counseling are often retired individuals associated with non-profit organizations that receive grants from the IRS.
 Use this helpful locator tool to find free basic tax return preparation near you!

-AARP offers tax preparation and assistance for low and moderate-income individuals aged 60 and older.
+AARP offers tax preparation and assistance for low and moderate-income individuals.
 To locate the nearest AARP Tax-Aide site, call 888-227-7669 or visit their website.

 The Federal Tax Clinic assists low-income individuals throughout Western Washington resolve disputes with the Internal Revenue Service.
 The clinic offers this assistance as a public service and as a means of training law students in tax practice.
 The Tax Clinic has added a pro bono panel of volunteer attorneys to assist the growing number of low-income taxpayers who have disputes with the IRS.
 The clinic handles tax cases at all stages of the dispute, from clients under audit by the IRS, to cases before the United States Tax Court, and collection cases.